Last Updated on August 23, 2024 by Michelle

 Recipe Notes

-• Don’t have fresh elderberries?
-Use these dried ones.
+- Don’t have fresh elderberries?
+Use these dried elderberries.
 You’ll need 1 pound of dried to equal 7 lbs. fresh berries.
 With 1 pound of dried elderberries you can make roughly eight 16-oz bottles of syrup… way more than my little recipe makes.
 And buying dried berries will be a huge savings over buying elderberry syrup!
-And code SOULYRESTED saves 15%!
+And code SOULYRESTED saves $$!

-• Want to make it but have all the guess work taken out for you?
+- Want to make it but have all the guess work taken out for you?
 Make your own elderberry syrup using this kit.
-Use code SOULYRESTED to save 15%!
+Use code SOULYRESTED and save!

 More Articles About Syrup